kitsune-soc/docs/src/content/docs/en/running/basic-configuration.md

 - `database`

-  - Specifically the url section.
-Refer to database section under configuring for proper setup.
+  - Specifically the `url` parameter.
+Refer to [database section](../configuring/database) page for the expected format.

 To run the application use the following command:

 ```bash
 ./kitsune [path-to-config-file]
 ```